CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationVmwareUplinkPort.md

 HasPhysicalNetworkInterface returns a boolean if a field has been set.

+### SetPhysicalNetworkInterfaceNil

+`func (o *VirtualizationVmwareUplinkPort) SetPhysicalNetworkInterfaceNil(b bool)`

+ SetPhysicalNetworkInterfaceNil sets the value for PhysicalNetworkInterface to be an explicit nil

+### UnsetPhysicalNetworkInterface
+`func (o *VirtualizationVmwareUplinkPort) UnsetPhysicalNetworkInterface()`

+UnsetPhysicalNetworkInterface ensures that no value is present for PhysicalNetworkInterface, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)